pedroka-dev/Bannerlord-Iron-Will/README.md

 ![alt text](https://raw.githubusercontent.com/pedro-ca/bannerlord_iron_will/master/Kleptomania/Thumbnails/kleptomania%20mcm%20screen.jpg)

-However, if you choose to not install Mod Configuration Menu for some reason / imcompatibility, you can change the desired values of "xxKleptomaniaSettings.xml
+However, if you choose to not install Mod Configuration Menu for some reason, you can change the desired values of "xxKleptomaniaSettings.xml
 ".
 In this case during startup, the settings loads from the XML at "\Mount & Blade II Bannerlord\Modules\xxKleptomania\xxKleptomaniaSettings.xml".